cstobey/vclods/README.md

 # Testing

-First setup the `./test/config` file to have the right mysql permissions.
-Do not commit said credentials, though those belong in `/etc/vclods`
+First setup the `./test/secure_config` file to have the right mysql permissions.
-`./run_test.sh` - confirms that the proper log files are generated with the right contents; checks syslog; outputs the contents of the log files and syslog for visual comparison
+`./run_test.sh` - confirms that the proper log files are generated with the right contents; checks syslog; check post_process log2sql; prints all output to the terminal
 `./run_test.sh | cat` - does the same thing, but with no output except on test error